eannchen/whos-your-mate/README.md

 # Who's Your Mate

-A small, fun web project built as a birthday gift, using Go for the backend and Vanilla JS (ES6) for the frontend.
+A small, humored web project built as a birthday gift, using Go, Vanilla JS (ES6), and Docker.
 No frameworks are used.

 ## Features
 - Lightweight and easy to run